KCool/drlnd_continuouscontrol/report.md

 ### Learning Curve

-Score plot of our best attempt: An agent that solved the environment in XXX episodes.
+Score plot of our best attempt: An agent that solved the environment in 862 episodes.
+This is not really impressive, but the training time (about 3.5 hours) ...

 ![scores](images/scores.png)